21 Considerations of RV Snowbirds

 experiences.
 Everyone has different objectives, needs and skills and must prioritize their own wishes.

 Before becoming snowbirds, my in-laws were considering purchasing property vs. the flexibility of being able to move around different areas in an RV.
 Since then, they have tried out several options including purchasing several 30 foot trailers, a motor coach with slide outs, a fifth wheel with slide outs and most recently, renting a park model in southern Florida.
 Each has pros and cons.

 Before getting too swept up in your RV dreams, determine if you and/or your spouse or partner are comfortable driving the rig of your choice.

 Can you drive an RV?

-Most people don't have professional driving experience as an owner-operator of a regional trucking company like my sister-in-law's husband does.
+Most people don't have professional driving experience.
 It certainly is a very helpful skill, yet you may not have thought about the need for a commercial driver's license, which may be required even for non-commercial vehicles.
 For recreational vehicles with a Gross Vehicle Weight Rating (GCWR) over 26,000 pounds including a towed unit with a GVWR over 10,000 pounds, a commercial driver's license (CDL) is required in the United States per federal and state law.